ruchita98/LLD_Design_Patterns/README.md

 This repo contains sample design pattern codes for LLD design

 Each module is compatible to run on visual studio code for mac IDE

+## Oberver pattern
+It's basically a publisher - subscriber model
+Usecase is to notify when
+1. User logged in into multiple devices, we need to send update to all the logged in devices
+2. In a group, everyone of the members should be notified about any msg.